-ATTENTION: We are no longer accepting abstracts for the 2017 Texas Tech University Undergraduate Research Conference.
-Thank you to all who submitted your work.
+ATTENTION: We are now accepting abstracts for the 2018 Texas Tech University Undergraduate Research Conference through January 25, 2018.
+Click here to access the abstract submission form!

 - Only the primary presenter needs to submit an abstract, and only one abstract should be submitted for each presentation.

 - All formatting and special characters (e.g., scientific symbols) will not be processed by the form.
 Your abstract text should be in plain text format.